Alisha Edwards: Chaotic Wrestling (2007–2011)

 Edwards began competing in Chaotic Wrestling in March 2007, losing matches to Tanya Lee throughout March and April.
 After a match against Danny E. on May 18, Edwards then became the third member of The Blowout Boys along with Danny E. and Tommy T., and gained the nickname the "Double X Diva".
 Her most memorable matches involved feuding with Nikki Roxx.

 The Blowout Boys briefly separated in September 2008, and Edwards remained with Danny while Tommy hired his girlfriend, Adriana, as his new manager.
 On November 7 at Night of Chaos, Edwards defeated Adriana in a match where the Blowout Boys were handcuffed together at ringside.
 On December 5, Edwards changed her ring name to Alexxis at the event where Tommy turned on Adriana and rejoined Edwards and Danny E. The Blowout Boys' first match since they reunited was on February 6, 2009, at Cold Fury 8: Infinite Possibilities, when they defeated Fred Sampson and Psycho.

 On June 3, 2011, Edwards won the Chaotic Wrestling Women's Championship by defeating Nikki Roxx.
-After three title defenses over Ivy, Mercedez KV and Nikki Roxx; Edwards lost the Women's Championship to Mercedez KV in an "I Quit" match on December 2.
+After three title defenses over Ivy, Mercedes KV and Nikki Roxx; Edwards lost the Women's Championship to Mercedes KV in an "I Quit" match on December 2.

 Total Nonstop Action Wrestling (2008, 2015)

-Edwards initially appeared in Total Nonstop Action Wrestling in 2008 on the September 17th episode, under the name Mercedes Steele.
+Edwards initially appeared in Total Nonstop Action Wrestling in 2008 on the September 17 episode, under the name Mercedes Steele.
 Edwards faced Awesome Kong in a losing effort.

 Edwards appeared at the tapings of TNA's third Knockouts Knockdown PPV on February 15, 2015 (aired on July 1, 2015), under her real name and was defeated by Madison Rayne.